Refactor Rails

 Still more to go

 It is not totally complete.
 I still have one outstanding issue.
-Previously I had a Follow List in the Users Dashboard of all Senators and Representatives that the user had followed.
-This table previously used the Members resource which now on longer exist.
-I am currently working at implementing a Favorites / Likes list for both resources in one dashboard.
+Previously, I had a Follow List in the Users Dashboard of all Senators and Representatives that the user had followed.
+This table previously used the Members resource, which no longer exists.
+I am currently implementing a Favorites/Likes list for both resources in one dashboard.

-The bottom line is your code from past project should always look like "what was I thinking."
+The bottom line is your code from a past project should always look like "what was I thinking?"
 Progress and maturing as a developer means we should always be ready to go back, refactor, and grow more.